Feta Cheese vs Halloumi Cheese

 Feta Cheese has a moisture content of high.
 Feta's texture can be described as "soft, white, aged in brine".
 Halloumi's texture can be described as "semihard".

-Feta Cheese has a sharp to mild flavor.
+Feta Cheese has a sharp to mild taste.
 Feta's aroma can be described as "nutty, strong".
-Halloumi Cheese has a mild, salty flavor.
+Halloumi Cheese has a mild, salty taste.
 Halloumi's aroma can be described as "strong".

 Appearance and Aging